erwald/blog/posts/bayesian-modelling-of-simulated-data-from-the-kingdom-of-tamego.md

 Then, instead of estimating the whole population size `N`, we recast the problem to one of estimating the inclusion probability `omega`, that is the probability that any member – sighted or not – in the augmented data set is part of the true population, `N`.
 Using this, we can then easily estimate the population.
 If we find out, for example, that `omega_est = .6` in our toy example, it follows that `N_est = omega_est * 10 = 6`.
 So the task of the model is to infer `omega`.

 This inference is done for each faction-region combination.
 But note that there are considerable similarities between the regions.
 If one faction had larger fighting forces or better military capabilities, for example, they might have killed more in all regions.
-Or perhaps it is likely that the official military records are biased in such a way that the king's forces' killings are better recorded than the rebels' & separatists'.
-We can use this fact to our advantage by partially informing the estimate for each faction-region combination using data for the other factions & regions.
-This is called **[partial pooling](https://mc-stan.org/users/documentation/case-studies/pool-binary-trials.html)**, & it is my addition to Kéry & Schaub's model (though as it turns out it is not clear whether it actually helps).
+Or perhaps it is likely that the official military records are biased in such a way that the king's forces' killings are better recorded than the rebels' and separatists'.
+We can use this fact to our advantage by partially informing the estimate for each faction-region combination using data for the other factions and regions.
+This is called **[partial pooling](https://mc-stan.org/users/documentation/case-studies/pool-binary-trials.html)**, and it is my addition to Kéry & Schaub's model (though as it turns out it is not clear whether it actually helps).

 Finally we are ready to look at the code.
 We begin by declaring our input types: